rawgraphs/rawgraphs.github.io/content/blog/thank-you/thank-you.md

   - support
 path: /crowdfunding-campaign/thank-you/
 ---
 On October 1st we launched a campaign to raise funds to develop and design a brand new version of RAWGraphs.
-We didn't know what to expect from it and to be honest.
+We didn't know what to expect from it to be honest.
 After more than 60 days of campaigning, we can finally say that we made it!

 ![](./thank-you-chart2.jpg)
 <p id="caption-attachment-778" class="wp-caption-text">